stackbuilders/tutorials/tutorials/haskell/hspec-golden-test-tutorial/tutorial.md

 3 examples, 1 failure
 ```

-Our html test failed but not big deal we can change our golden file and things will work just fine.
+Our html test failed but not big deal we can edit our golden file and things will work just fine.
 Pretty simple right?
-Actually its not that simple.
+Actually its not.
 Lets imagine that we have a really large golden file and we had to update it by hand, that would be a waste of time.
 Fortunately hspec-golden provides us with a tool "hgold" that helps updating our golden files using its CLI.
 Lets install it.

 Using stack: